Posted by Yue Liu and Haojie Zhuang, with edits contributed by Lexing Xie.

 Event Information

-Hosted by the ANU Computational Media Lab in partnership with ANU’s Integrated AI Network and CSIRO’s Data61 Tech4HSE Research Program, this one‑day in‑person event brings together a distinguished group of researchers and practitioners to explore how artificial intelligence can address critical challenges in climate, environmental, and public and industrial safety.
+Hosted by the ANU Computational Media Lab in partnership with ANU’s Integrated AI Network, CSIRO NSF Project and Data61 Tech4HSE Research Program, this one‑day in‑person event brings together a distinguished group of researchers and practitioners to explore how artificial intelligence can address critical challenges in climate, environmental, and public and industrial safety.
+Detailed workshop Program is here https://events.humanitix.com/ai4good-2025

 Themes & Focus